Access Management Features Overview

 When do I use permission limits?

 Permission limits are run time constraints on permissions.
 The permission that has a limit can be assigned to a role or to a subject in the context of a role.
 The limit can only be assigned to a direct permission assignment, not an inherited one.
 Generally you will use a limit when there is some information about the context of the user at the time that the permissions query is happening that limits the outcome.
 For example, if the user can only access the payroll system during business hours, then the time of day is the context.
 If the user can approve below $2000, then the amount of approval is the context.
 There are built in limits, or you can implement custom ones.
 These are implemented as a special type of attribute on the permission assignment, and some Java logic.

 Allow/disallow is used when there is inheritance in the permissions due to any of: resource inheritance, action inheritance, role inheritance, membership inheritance, and there is a wider allow, and a narrower disallow.
 For instance, if the org chart is modeled as permission resources, and there is an allow of "all" for a user in the payroll system, then that user is allowed to see everyone in the payroll system.
 Maybe that user shouldn't be able to see his/her peers, or executives.
 You could assign a disallow for the executive org, and for the user's own org.
 These three assignments will solve the requirement.

 When do I use enabled / disabled dates?

-Enabled / Disabled Dates are used when the membership should be enabled in the future, or disabled after a certain period of time.
+Enabled / Disabled Dates are used when the membership or group should be enabled in the future, or disabled after a certain period of time.